 3. The dog’s personality is insecure, controlling or reactive.

-The character of our faithful furry friend can change for various reasons and become more docile, friendly or even more reclusive and grumpy.
+The character of our faithful furry friend can change for various reasons, such as becoming more docile and friendly or even more reclusive and grumpy.

-In these dogs, an intrinsic sense of insecurity manifests in a more obsessive desire or need to control all aspects of their lives.
-These individuals are more likely to protect objects such as toys, food bowls, beds or even their owners if they feel others might get too close to them.
+In these dogs, an intrinsic sense of insecurity manifests in an obsessive desire or need to control all aspects of their lives.
+They are more likely to protect objects such as toys, food bowls, beds, or even their owners if they feel others might get too close to them.

 Insecure/Control/Reactive dogs are individuals who tend to protect both objects and people.